UNSW-Data-Soc/unsw-data-soc.github.io/datathon.md

                         Can I enter alone/less than a full team?
                     </summary>
                         <p>
-                        Teams are up to 4 people - you can register with a pre-made team of up to 4, or register as an individual and be placed into a team.
+                        Teams are up to 4 people with a minimum of 2 female members.
                         </p>
                     </details>
                     <details>